gradle/develocity-build-config-samples/convention-develocity-gradle-plugin/README.md

 ./gradlew build
 ```

+> [!NOTE]
-Note that you would publish your convention plugins to your internal artifact provider, e.g., Artifactory or Nexus, for production usage.
+> You would publish your convention plugins to your internal artifact provider, e.g., Artifactory or Nexus, for production usage.

 #### Requirements